aaronbembenek/making-formulog-fast/artifact/README.md

 ./scripts/full_eval.sh phase2-results/raw
 ```

-This will populate the directory `phase2-results/raw/` with the raw output logs from the experiment ().
+This will populate the directory `phase2-results/raw/` with the raw output logs from the experiment (named according to the same convention as the Phase 1 results).
 To process and analyze the logs, run these commands (where `[TIMEOUT]` is the timeout used in the experiments, measured in seconds):

 ```bash